lis-kp/bert_sentiment_japanese/README.md

 This repository contains code for a toy system on sentiment classification in Japanese.

-It fine-tunes a Japanese BERT model on the KNBC sentiment dataset.
+It fine-tunes a Japanese BERT model on the KNBC sentiment dataset (http://nlp.ist.i.kyoto-u.ac.jp/kuntt/).

 The code is an adaption of the great Chris McCkormick's BERT Tutorial --> http://mccormickml.com/2019/07/22/BERT-fine-tuning/